-Note: Based on the implementation of Intel 440BX PCIset, EP-61BXA-M is able to provides two host bus frequencies -- either 66 or 100MHz for Slot1 processor and memory operating.
-Automatically, the default is at 66MHz once Pentium® II processor to be mounted onto this mainboard.
-In case of Deschutes processor, it is self-adjusted to 100MHz without any manual modification required.
+Note: Based on the implementation of VIA Chipset Apollo Pro+, P2-133A is able to provide two host bus frequencies -- either 66 or 100MHz for Slot1 processor and memory operating.
+The default is set at 100MHz once Pentium® II processor to be mounted onto this mainboard.
 However, no matter what kind of Slot1 processor you installed, it should come with right memory modules for normal and stable operation.
 For example, if you install a Deschutes processor, you should use the SDRAM module with 100MHz based(or above) to match the CPU speed.
 Furthermore, one thing you may need to bear in mind, before the CPU installation, it is anyway our advice to use JP3 and set up right speed of Slot1 processor at any time.
-You may feel like to know about AGP interface, which always runs under 66MHz no matter what frequency of processor you installed.